nosial/Socialbox-Standard/README.md

   string can be used, it is recommended to use CRC32 hex encoded strings for the request ID.
 - Flattened the `error` object in the response object to include the error code and message directly under separate fields instead of nesting them under the `error` object.
+- Utilize HTTP status codes to indicate the status of the HTTP request-response cycle.
+For more details, refer to the "HTTP Status Codes" section under [Error Codes](#error-codes).

 ### Notification & Request-Response Communication